Scotland end qualifier with 155-run win over France

-T20 World Cup European Qualifier: Scotland end qualifier with 155-run win over France
+T20 World Cup European Qualifier: Scotland impress with 155-run win over France

 Last updated on .From the section Cricket